What is a Power of Attorney?

 Power of Attorney Laws in Arkansas

-If you are considering your legal options in Arkansas, it’s worth noting that the Uniform Power of Attorney Act sets the standards for POA in the state.
+If you are considering your legal options in Arkansas, the Uniform Power of Attorney Act sets the standards for POA in the state.
 This act states that all powers of attorney are durable unless the document states otherwise.

 Powers of Attorney: Medical and Financial

-To be sure you’re protected in all areas, you’ll likely want to create two separate powers of attorney: medical and financial.
+To be sure you’re protected in all areas, consider creating two separate powers of attorney: medical and financial.

-A medical POA, also called a “durable power of attorney for health care,” helps ensure that your preferences for medical treatment are followed in the event that you’re unable to speak for yourself.
-The medical “agent” you specify will be legally required to follow the treatment preferences that you’ve laid out, working with the doctors to communicate your requests.
+A medical POA, also called a “durable power of attorney for health care,” helps ensure that your preferences for medical treatment are followed.
+The medical “agent” you specify will be legally required to follow the treatment plan that you’ve laid out.
+They will work with the doctors to communicate your requests.

 In combination with a medical power of attorney, you may want to create a “living will” to provide clear, written instructions about your desired medical treatment.

 A durable financial power of attorney gives your chosen agent the ability to make financial transactions in your place.
-You can determine the extent of the power you’d like to give the agent, from checking your mail to filing your tax returns and managing your investments.
+You can determine the extent of the power you’d like to give the agent.
+You may want them to check your mail, file your tax returns, or manage your investments.

 Taylor King Law: Tackling Legal Terms